 1 note risk within the stock assessment is calculated as the (weighted) number of models falling below the LRP (X / 36 models).
 Risk under a projection scenario is the number of projections across the grid that fall below the LRP (X / 3600 (36 models x 100 projections).

+Table BET-4.
 Median values of SB/SBF=0 and associated risk of breaching the adopted limit reference point (LRP) of 20% SBF=0 in 2020, 2025 and 2045 under the three future harvest scenarios (2013-15 average fishing levels, optimistic and pessimistic) and alternative recruitment hypotheses.
 ‘Updated new growth’ runs only.